keboola/component-sftp/README.md

 Your SSH private key, including the `BEGIN RSA ..` part.
 If used, the password is ignored.

+## Algorithms to disable (optional)

+The disabled_algorithms for example: "{'pubkeys': ['rsa-sha2-256', 'rsa-sha2-512']}" Find additional details at [Paramiko documentation](https://docs.paramiko.org/en/latest/api/transport.html?highlight=disabled_algorithms).

+## Banner timeout (optional)

+Timeout in seconds to wait for SSH banner, default value is 15.
+This parameter can solve issues related to establishing a connection, caused, for example, by server overload or high network latency.

 ### Remote destination path

 Remote destination path. e.g. existing remote folder, where all files will be stored. ex. `/home/user/mysftpfolder/`